apache/kyuubi/docs/deployment/kyuubi_on_kubernetes.md

 ## Connect

-If you do not use Service or HostNetwork to get the IP address of the node where Kyuubi resides.
+If you do not use Service or HostNetwork to get the IP address of the node where Kyuubi deployed.
 You should connect like:
 ```shell
 kubectl exec -it kyuubi-example -- /bin/bash